naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg.md

 ### Images
+Images must be hosted online somewhere, like imgur.
+You use the address to that image to reference it in your brew.
 Images can be included 'inline' with the text using Markdown-style images.
 However for background images more control is needed.

 Background images should be included as HTML-style img tags.
 Using inline CSS you can precisely position your image where you'd like it to be.
 I have added both a inflow image snippet and a background image snippet to give you exmaples of how to do it.